AzureCosmosDB/CosmosAIGraph/impl/docs/local_execution.md

 In the second terminal window, execute the following command to terminate the application.

 ```
+docker compose -f docker/docker-compose-with-rdflib.yml down
+or
-docker compose -f docker/docker-compose.yml down
+docker compose -f docker/docker-compose-with-jena.yml down
 ```

-You should see verbose output that includes the following:
+You should see similar verbose output that includes the following:

 <p align="center">
   <img src="img/docker-compose-down.png" width="40%">